juniorsundarCasual/TGT/vault/volume-5.chapter-357.md

 id: 4uiwjzvmkreeaihvu0d4h0c
 title: Chapter 357 - The Frivolous Four - The Roaring Blaze (Part Two)
 desc: ''
-updated: 1693408210144
+updated: 1693734144013
 created: 1690801389815
 ---

 Guy felt a sense of accomplishment, in observing the industriousness with which the four teens hustled around and set up their new experiment.
 The rigour, enthusiasm, and seriousness tugged at his nostalgia.
-In his past life, he'd observed a similar bustling scene whenever it came time for his students to try out something new and take on a self-led project.
+In his past life, he'd observed a similar bustling scene whenever it was time for his students to try out something new and take on a self-led project.

 There is an inherent difference between undertaking a predefined experiment versus a self-led project, and it is a matter of ownership.
 The students OWN a self-led project, as it is something they need to conceptualise and conceive on their own.
 However, a predefined experiment is something that has been curated and perfected through iteration by a third party.
 Because of that, the learning modality is different.
 With a predefined experiment, learning happens through success, but with self-led projects, it happens through failure.